 - Outline the book in a logical and compelling sequence.
 Create a list of the main points your readers need to understand.
 (See expanded outline below.)

 - Get your ideas out of your head and into text.
 You can teach lessons on your topic and record it for later transcription.
 Have someone interview you, interview yourself, or simply work at building your outline out a little more each day.
-Do whatever it takes; consuming coffee or issuing rewards and consequences.
+Do whatever it takes; consuming coffee or issuing rewards and consequences to yourself.
 If it isn’t on the page, you can’t edit and improve it.

 - Use your outline to organize things like transcripts and notes into manageable units.
 Create organizational files.
 For example, a table of contents, an introduction, twelve chapters, and a conclusion, can be organized into fifteen individual folders.
 Consider using Scrivener or other software designed to support your writing process.
+Or go old school and put fifteen shoeboxes on your dining room table and sort all your content into reasonable chapters.
+Cut material from there

 - Narrow your topic breadth and increase the depth.
 To do this, ask yourself what your reader might tell their friends about this book after they read it.
 Review the value you are providing the reader.